Lithuanian Air Force: Baltic Air Policing

-After Lithuania joined NATO organization back in 2004, its (alongside Latvia's and Estonia's) air space is protected by NATO.
+After Lithuania joined NATO back in 2004, its (alongside Latvia's and Estonia's) air space is protected by NATO.
 NATO members provide usually four fighter aircraft, based in Lithuania, to police the Baltic States’ airspace.
-The deployments rotate between NATO members (that started in March 2004 with Belgium Air Force F-16s) and most NATO members that operate fighters have made a deployment to Lithuania.
+The deployments rotate between NATO members (that started in March 2004 with Belgian Air Component F-16s) and most NATO members that operate fighters have made a deployment to Lithuania.
 The Baltic States are considering in the near future to protect their airspace on their own.

 Modernisation

 In line with the set priorities, the Lithuanian Air Force is implementing modernisation plans.
 In 2000s, the Air Force has bought three new C-27J Spartan military transport aircraft.
 In 2013, three Eurocopter AS365 Dauphin search and rescue helicopters were ordered from France for roughly €52 million.
 The deal was financed by the EU and deliveries began in 2015.
-In October 2020, the Air Force announced the decision to purchase four Sikorsky UH-60 Black Hawk helicopters from the USA.
+In October 2020, the Air Force announced the decision to purchase four Sikorsky UH-60 Black Hawk helicopters from the US.

-Aircraft
+Inventory

-Current inventory
+Current aircraft

-Note: Three C-17 Globemaster III's are available through the Heavy Airlift Wing based in Hungary.
+Note: Three Boeing C-17 Globemaster IIIs are available through the Heavy Airlift Wing based in Hungary.

+Weapons

 Retired aircraft

 Previous aircraft operated by the Air Force consisted of the Aero L-39, An-2 Colt, An-26 Curl, PZL-104 Wilga, Mi-8/Mi-17 and Mil Mi-2.

+Commanders

+During the interwar period, the air force was commanded by: